 “Genius by geography” is not the criteria for selecting your lawyer.
 Cline, King & King, P.C. is willing to co-counsel cases throughout the United States.

-Selecting a lawyer is like selecting your family physician.
+Why is selecting a lawyer like selecting a family physician?

 A lawyer must be willing to learn about you and your family as well as understand what you are going through as a result of your legal issue.
 You should be convinced that the lawyer is willing to understand you and not merely view you as a file.